Crimes - Crime Stats - Murder - Guns - Violence - Victim Services

 of Judges and Lawyers

-A person who recklessly, knowingly, or intentionally engages in fighting
+is when a person who recklessly, knowingly, or intentionally engages in fighting

 or in disruptive conduct; Makes unreasonable noise and continues to do so